ScottLogic/blog/_posts/2024-05-23-accessibility-ai-research-project-intro.md

 ## The state of accessibility testing today

 Let’s start with where we are now.
-The [Web Content Accessibility Guidelines](https://intopia.digital/wp-content/uploads/2023/10/Intopia-WCAG-2.2-Map-Portrait-Mode.pdf) (**WCAG**) provide a set of standards aimed at making web content more accessible to people with disabilities.
+The [Web Content Accessibility Guidelines](https://intopia.digital/wp-content/uploads/2023/10/Intopia-WCAG-2.2-Map-Portrait-Mode.pdf) (**WCAG**) provide a set of standards aimed at making web content more accessible to people with diverse cognitive and physical needs.
 However, only about 20 to 30% of these guidelines can currently be tested automatically.

 Why is that?
 Many accessibility tests require context-aware evaluation, something that traditional automated tools struggle with.
 For example, determining whether a heading accurately describes the content that follows isn't something